 I decided not only to lead but also design Project Fly because travel is one of my favourite domain, and as a traveller, I connect to this domain very well.

 On this project, I collaborated with one other designer, market researcher and 1 Product manager and a Business analyst.

 Pen & Paper, Google Forms, Figma

-A travel startup who wants to go beyond just flight or hotel bookings.
+A travel startup that wants to go beyond just flight or hotel bookings.
 Fly wanted users to come to the app not only when they want to travel but in their free time.
 Fly aims to provide a motivation-based immersive experience and gain a significant competitive advantage in the travel domain.

-Fly believes that by taking account of ‘motivation-based’ thinking to tailor offers to meet users complex needs, the industry can foster longer loyalty amongst explorers and more effective conversion for Fly.
+Fly believes that by taking account of motivation-based thinking to tailor offers to meet user's complex needs, the industry can foster longer loyalty amongst explorers and more effective conversion for Fly.

 People who are interested in adventure travel and wants a seamless booking experience.

 The travel industry has tended towards fragmentation.
 Operating in silos may serve the sector, but it’s not an approach that always best helps the customer, especially when trends indicate that users are increasingly searching for a ‘rounder’, more connected and seamless experience.
 For the travel industry, this means supporting travellers at all stages of their journey, from dreaming to arrival at their destination.

 Traditionally, the travel industry has centred on more linear segmentations such as socio-economic and geographic criteria, or solely on destination-driven or date range hunt, and that’s what Fly wants to break for adventure travellers.

 Before I start, I wanted to know what values Fly will provide to the user.
 Because travel is a crowded market, and it was essential for me to know where Fly will fit in this crowded market and its product value.
 Product manager and I had a workshop with stakeholders where we defined the values which are recommended by Peter Doyle's "Value-Based Marketing" four concepts of value.